-The New Calabar River, Nigeria is a partially mixed estuary system that lies between latitude 4°25'N and longitude 7°16'E (Olopade et al. 2019) (Figure 1).
+The New Calabar River, Nigeria is a partially mixed estuary system that lies between latitude 4°25'N and longitude 7°16'E (Olopade et al., 2019) (Fig. 1).
 The entire river course is situated in the coastal area of the Niger delta and empties into the Atlantic Ocean.

-Figure.
-1 Map of New Calabar River, Nigeria

-Data Collection

-Fish samples were collected from the New Calabar River at two fishing landing sites, namely Choba and Ogbogoro from the local fishermen using different gears.
+Data Collection: Fish samples were collected from the New Calabar River at two fishing landing sites, namely Choba and Ogbogoro from the local fishermen using different gears.
 These samples were taken twice monthly, starting from the month of February 2020 to March 2021.
 The species were identified to the species level using the identification keys by Monks (2006).
 Fish specimens were immediately iced and transported to the laboratory to measure the weight (to the nearest 0.5 g) and length (to the nearest 1.0 cm) of each specimen.